DerMolo/JAMLIST.FM/DEPLOY_TO_GITHUB.md

 - Track issues and features
 - Build a community around your project

-Your code is now backed up and version-controlled! 🎵
+Your code is now backed up and version-controlled.